 Eventually he made her go away, somehow, and kept talking to me for another ten-fifteen minutes, until, out of nowhere, he says, “Well, I’m going to go take a shower now.
 Talk to you later.”

-And I just hung up the phone and stared at it like, what in the fuck was that all about?
+And I just hung up the phone and stared at it like, what in the world was that all about?

 There’s a camp that believes he will leave his girlfriend for me.
 But you know what?
 No. I don’t want any part in that, for these reasons:

-a) His girlfriend is clearly a goddamn jealous redneck psycho who would probably track me down and key my car if I dated him;
+a) His girlfriend is clearly crazy and would probably track me down and key my car if I dated him;

 b) That is WAY the hell too much drama, even for me;